Wu Junyong

 Wu Junyong (吴俊勇; born 1978) is a Chinese artist born in Putian, a city in Fujian province, China.
-He graduated from The China Academy of Art were he studied in both the Prinmaking and New Media departments.
+He graduated from The China Academy of Art where he studied in both the Printmaking and New Media departments.
 He now lives and works in Hangzhou.
 His predominant medium is paintings done on paper and animated films, though in recent years he has become infatuated with doing graffiti on the body and impromptu tattoos.

 Biography

 Trained as a printmaker, Wu studied new media at the China Academy of Art (CAA).
 Now, he is an instructor at CAA.

 His work, particularly the Opera series (Opera I, II and III) are a satirical comment on politics.
 Although Wu has lived and worked most of his life in China, he stands behind his political commentary as truthful of politicians and politics worldwide.
 His work comments on the way that politicians promote themselves in a surreal way.
 His artwork often uses signs and signals common in Chinese literature and life.

 Some of his latest work includes "Who killed the deer" and "The Blind leading the Blind."

 Wu now lives and works in Hangzhou.
 His predominant medium is paintings done on paper and animated films, though in recent years he has become infatuated with doing graffiti on the body and impromptu tattoos.